Our future depends on you

 What you can do to conserve

 Drought and climate change have caused Lake Mead to drop more than 150 feet over the last two decades.
-The federal government has issued a tier one water shortage declaration for 2024, reducing the amount of water Southern Nevada is allowed to draw from the lake.
+The federal government has issued a water shortage declaration, reducing the amount of water Southern Nevada is allowed to draw from the lake.
 Through efficient water use and community-wide water conservation, all Southern Nevadans help protect and extend our community's water supply.

 Get cash for grass